 Public benefits resulting from the CMGC method may include reduced cost from the selected contractor's value engineering and added flexibility of the currently very tight project schedule to complete the project.
-The target completion date is spring/summer 2021.
-The CMGC method will help staff and consultants to better determine and manage project scope and costs estimates early in the project ensuring that the overall project schedule and budget is met.
+The target completion date is spring/summer 2019 to ensure use by the automotive department for fall term 2019.
+The CMGC method will help staff and consultants to better determine and manage project scope and costs estimates early in the project ensuring that the overall project schedule is met.